riverback/pytorch_attribution/README.md

 # Attritbuion Methods for Image Classification Models
 This is an ongoing work to implement various attribution methods for image classification models in PyTorch using a unified framework.

+We only consider plug-and-play methods that do not have special requirements on the model architecture and do not need to add modules with learnable parameters.
+At the same time, we hope to facilitate weakly-supervised localization and segmentation using attribution results, as well as incorporating them as part of model training (e.g., use the attribution results as additional supervision information).
+Therefore, all methods use PyTorch tensors for calculations as much as possible, support batch input, and GPU usage.

 ## Gradients Visualization
 some results of resnet50 from timm, example code at [./gradientss_visualization_examples.py](./gradients_visualization_examples.py)